 - Valid, unexpired Texas boat registration or title

-- Texas concealed handgun license (CHL) or license to carry (LTC)
+- Valid, unexpired Texas concealed handgun license (CHL) or license to carry (LTC)

-- A utility or residential service bill dated within 90 days of the date of application.
-Examples of acceptable statements include, but are not limited to, electric, water, gas, internet, cable, streaming services, cellular telephone, etc.
+- Utility or residential service bill dated within 90 days of the date of application.
+Examples of acceptable statements include, but are not limited to: electric, water, gas, internet, cable, streaming services, lawn services, and cellular telephone

 - Selective Service card